PatrickTangwen/protein_classify_model/context_doc/true_negative_set_rule.md

 **Test Set Composition:**

-* For each subfamily, the final test set = original test set (positives) + negative control set (negatives).
+* For each subfamily or family, the final test set = original test set (positives) + negative control set (negatives).

 **Special Case:**

-* If a subfamily does **not** have a superfamily assignment, the negative control proteins should be selected **only** from families that are assigned to a superfamily.
+* If a subfamily or family does **not** have a superfamily assignment, the negative control proteins should be selected **only** from families that are assigned to a superfamily.

 **New Evaluation Report Section**

-* At the subfamily level, calculate TP, FN, TN, and FP.
+* At the subfamily/family level, calculate TP, FN, TN, and FP.
 * Metrics are summed across families and then averaged to obtain the overall performance.

 ---

 **Example:**
-Suppose a subfamily has 10 members.
+Suppose a subfamily/family has 10 members.
 According to the splitting strategy, 8 members are used for training and 2 for testing (test set).

 * For the negative control set, since the test set has fewer than 5 proteins, select 5 negative proteins from other superfamilies (excluding the same subfamily or families without a superfamily assignment).
 * The total test set size for this family will therefore be 2 (positive) + 5 (negative) = 7 proteins.